MATCHING BRAND & MODEL

 - Do not replace a battery or cell in a battery bank with a model with higher/lower-rated capacity unless this has been specifically recommended by the battery manufacturer.
 In some situations, based on the condition or age of the battery bank, a cell of lower capacity may be better suited to match the remaining capacity.

-When introducing batteries to an existing string you will first need to put them on a balance charge of 2.5 VPC, measuring voltage on all units until each battery in the bank reads 2.5 VPC.
+When introducing batteries to an existing string you will first need to put them on a balance charge of 2.5 VPC, measuring the voltage on all units until each battery in the bank reads 2.5 VPC.
 We do not recommend cycling prior to balancing the battery bank.
-A balance charge will eliminate the possibility of uneven charge and ensure the bank is at the same state of charge (SOC) ready to be cycled as normal.
+A balancing charge will eliminate the possibility of uneven charge and ensure the bank is at the same state of charge (SOC) ready to be cycled as normal.

-To replace a cell in a modular 5000 Series model, first disconnect both terminal connections and remove the battery cover.
+To replace a cell in a modular Series 5000 model, first, disconnect both terminal connections and remove the battery cover.
 Most covers snap-on or may have small plastic pins along the edge which may be easily removed with a screwdriver.
 You will notice a black silicone has been applied around each terminal.
 This may be removed and will be replaced following the cell replacement.
 A standard automotive silicone will suffice.

 Note: cells are heavy and may require more than one person to safely lift from the case.

 A photo is provided showing a cut-away of the modular cell construction and cell interconnections.